ehean/ehean.github.io/README.md

      		fjs.parentNode.insertBefore(js, fjs);
    	}(document, 'script', 'facebook-jssdk'));`

 There’s a lot going on here.
 The Facebook SDK handles a lot of the authentication details for us.
 Behind the scenes, the SDK performs an [OAuth](https://en.wikipedia.org/wiki/OAuth) authorization of the user.
 OAuth is a framework that allows third party applications, such as our test site, to obtain limited access to an HTTP services, such as the Facebook user database.
 The Facebook server will need an [access token](https://developers.facebook.com/docs/facebook-login/access-tokens/), or an id credential unique to the user, to grant our application permission to access the user data.
-Access tokens expire, which require our application to request again.
+Access tokens expire, which require our application to make continual request.
 Again, these details are handled by the Facebook SDK for us, but it’s crucial to have an understanding of how it works when we encounter debugging issues down the road.

 The **window.fbAsyncInit** method initializes the Facebook SDK asynchronously.
 Within this method we will place other asynchronous functions to respond to incoming HTTP requests.
 The method **FB.init()** initializes the Facebook SDK while the inscrutible **(function(d, s, id)** function loads the SDK.
 Make sure that the appID parameter has the application ID generated from your account.
 Setting cookie to true will set a cookie on your domain, which will allow for easy user logins.
 These are the default settings, so you won’t have to change anything.